 Personal Property Exchange/Sale Waiver Requests

-Staff members of GSA's Asset Management Center are available to discuss the feasibility of waiver requests, review draft requests, and provide advice and assistance to ensure that requests are complete and well justified.
+Staff members of GSA's Personal Property Management Policy Division are available to discuss the feasibility of waiver requests, review draft requests, and provide advice and assistance to ensure that requests are complete and well justified.

 Exchange/Sale provisions that can/cannot be waived

-All of the provisions can be waived except those mandated by statute, e.g., the requirements at FMR 102-39.50(a) that the property exchanged or sold is similar to the property acquired, and at FMR 102-39.50(b) that the property exchanged or sold is not excess or surplus.
+All of the provisions can be waived except those mandated by statute, e.g., the requirements at FMR 102-39.65(a) that the property exchanged or sold is similar to the property acquired, and at FMR 102-39.50(b) that the property exchanged or sold is not excess or surplus and that you have a continuing need for the property.

 Information that must be included in waiver requests